NOW, LOVE

 • ICYMI: Watch this inspiring video below on improving birth outcomes for Black Mamas.

-Week 8 | Discover Your Personal Privilege
+Nugget 8 | Discover Your Personal Privilege

 • This report explains how policies denied Black New Orleanians the possibly of accumulating wealth through homeownership: Rigging the Real Estate Market: Segregation, Inequality, and Disaster Risk.